 The group that began in 2008 as an informal group of Peninsula landowners was registered as a charitable trust in 2010.
-At present there are 11 trustees, a part time Project Manager and a part time Operations Manager.
+At present there are 11 trustees, a part time Project Manager, a part time Volunteer Coordinator and an Operations Manager plus 3 part time Operations Assistants.

 On top of that OPBG would not be able to achieve what we have so far without the help of a small army of our volunteers!
 There are in the order of 60 volunteers at any one time undertaking monitoring (bird, rodents, lizards, vegetation), administration, publicity, possum detection, track clearing and trapping.
 A further 100 Peninsula residents are controlling possums on their land with support and advice from OPBG.